PedroQueiroz1/microservices-shoppingcart/README.md

 # Shoppingcart - a microservice project
 <b>Hello!</br>
-This is my special project to implements almost everything that I learned from my recents Java Spring Boot courses. </br>
+This is my special project to implement almost everything that I learned from my recents Java Spring Boot courses. </br>
 This project will be a little overdone because I really want to use as much as possible of the things that I have on my knowledge.</br>
 After this project is done, I'll do a clean version of it.</b>